-Section 4.
+Section 1.
 Applications for Association membership shall first come to the Association.
 The Association will submit membership applications to the County and they shall be processed within the next biweekly pay period.

-Section 5.
+Section 2.
 Dues will continue to be deducted until the employee rescinds the request in writing.
 Copies of all such requests for membership cancellation shall be transmitted to the Association.
-If an employee cancels his/her membership, the County shall immediately begin deducting fair share payments.

-Section 6.
+Section 3.
 The written request for dues deduction is not terminated when an employee is placed on any type leave, disciplinary removal or lay-off status.
 The County shall deduct Association dues commencing with the first paycheck following the employee's return to paid status.

-Section 7.
+Section 4.
 The aggregate deductions of all employees together with an itemized statement, including employee wages, shall be remitted to the Association no later than the tenth (10th) of the month following the month for which the deductions were made.
 The itemized listing of Association members shall reflect employee wages, terminations, retirements, cancellations, leave without pay, return from leave without pay, new members, pay changes, name changes or any other personnel action which would affect the amount of dues withheld.

-Section 8.
+Section 5.
 On a monthly basis, the County shall furnish to the Association an alphabetical listing, by department, of the names and home addresses, membership status, FTE, employee identification number and continuous service date of the employees in the bargaining unit.